-The graduation application is a prerequisite for graduation.
-Students in their last year of study must apply to graduate six months prior to the graduation ceremony (application due in November).
-Students should only submit the application if 1) they will complete ALL degree requirements by the end of the spring semester in the year they graduate or 2) if they will be within 6 units of completing their degree and apply to walk in the ceremony.
+The graduation application is a prerequisite for degree conferral and graduation.
+Students must complete the graduation application linked above when they are in their last year of study.
+The application window opens annually in September and closes in November.
+Students should only submit the application if 1) they will complete ALL degree requirements by the end of the spring semester in the year they graduate or 2) they will be within 6 units of completing their degree and are applying to walk in the graduation ceremony.
+Walking in the graduation ceremony does not confer a degree or guarantee future conferral of a degree.
+Students must successfully complete all degree requirements to achieve degree conferral.

-Students must be in good standing to graduate.
-Good standing requires students to be in both academic and financial good standing.
+To achieve degree conferral, students must be in good standing, which requires both academic and financial standing.
 Students who have been suspended or expelled may not participate in the graduation ceremony.